LabRicecat/MeowScript/README.md

 $ cmake ..
 $ make
 ```
-Now you can run the interpreter!
+Now you can run the interpreter.
 ```
 $ meow-script --help
 ```

 ## How to use
-Get started with the official wiki to learn more about MeowScript!
+Read the wiki here.

 **[To the Wiki Pages!](https://github.com/SirWolfi/MeowScript/wiki)**